troubalex/troubalex.github.io/keypress.md

 };
 ```

 Again, the values are the result of trial and error until everything felt more or less right.
+No other reasons involved.

 A fun side effect of combining these random values for the animation is that the glittering kind of fizzles out if you do not trigger a new round of changes on the page.